Investigation into police shooting of unarmed teenager Michael Brown is complete, prosecutor's office says

-The grand jury, which began meeting in August, is expected to consider whether a crime was committed and if “probable cause” exists that Wilson committed that crime.
+The grand jury, which began meeting in August, is expected to consider whether a crime was committed and if “probable cause” exist that Wilson committed that crime.

 Some witnesses have said Brown assaulted the officer at the outset and tried to grab his gun.
-Others said Wilson was the aggressor.
+Others fingered Wilson as the aggressor.

 A private autopsy conducted for the Brown family showed that Brown had been shot at least six times, including twice in the head.

-Last month, two contractors doing construction work in Ferguson on the day Brown was killed said the teenager had his hands up in the air as he was gunned down.
+Last month, two contractors doing construction work in Ferguson on the day Brown was killed, describe the teenager with his hands up in the air as he was gunned down.

 The men, who asked not to be identified after CNN contacted them, said they were about 50 feet away from Wilson when he opened fire.
 A video captured their reactions during the moments just after the shooting.

-“He had his f***in’ hands up,” one of the men said in the video.
+“He had his f**n hands up,” one of the men said in the video.

 The men said they didn’t see how the confrontation started.

-Federal officials are conducting two civil rights investigations: one into Brown’s killing and the other into the Ferguson Police Department’s record with minorities.
+Federal officials are conducting two civil rights investigations – one into Brown’s killing and the other into Ferguson Police Department’s overall track record with minorities.

 One investigation will review the shooting by Wilson, a 28-year-old officer with six years of experience, including four in Ferguson.
 A civil rights violation would require that Wilson had shown “racial hostility” against Brown in the shooting, legal analysts have said.